bpdm88/football-picker/README.md

 *Step 2*

-- Once 10 players have been added the **'Create Teams'** card will display details for the user to add to team names
+- Once 10 players have been added the **'Create Teams'** card will display details for the user to add team names
 - Click the '**'Add Teams'** button to submit the teams.

 *Step 3*

-- On submit the squad will be randomly split in to two seperate teams of five in the **'Team News'** card.
+- On submit the squad will be randomly split the squad in to two seperate teams of five in the **'Team News'** card.
 - The user can then click the **'Match Info'** button to get the match day settings.

 *Step 4*